yaymukund/yaymukund-blog/content/posts/scoring-an-animation-with-orca/index.md

   <div>

   Then, use an `X` to set the note's velocity, effectively turning the loop on or off.
-Here, the velocity is set to `7`.
+Here, it sets the velocity to `0x7`.

   It's a bit silly to use `X` to set a constant value like this, but it should make sense in the next step.